futuresystems/big-data-stack/README.md

 # Usage

 Make sure to start an ssh-agent so you don't need to retype you passphrase multiple times.
-We've also noticied that if you are running on =india=, Ansible may be unable to access the node and complain with something like:
+We've also noticied that if you are running on `india`, Ansible may be unable to access the node and complain with something like:

 ```
 master0 | UNREACHABLE! => {